pkardas/notes/books/peopleware.md

 people, the people perform better and feel better about themselves and about their company.

 There is no formula to build community in the workplace.
 Some experimenting is needed.

+## Chapter 37: Chaos and Order

+There is something about human nature that makes us the implacable enemies of chaos.
+People who were attracted to the lack of order, feel nostalgic fondness foe the days when everything wasn't so awfully mechanical.

+Some lost disorder can be reintroduced to breath some energy into the work - a policy of constructive reintroduction of small amounts of disorder:

+1. Pilot projects
+    - set the fat book of standards aside and try some new unproved technique
+    - people get the boost in energy when they are doing something new and different
+2. War games
+    - war games help you evaluate your relative strengths and weaknesses and help the organization to observe its global strengths and weaknesses
+    - a bug fuss should be made over any and all accomplishments
+3. Brainstorming
+    - interactive session, targeted on creative insight
+    - focus on quantity of ideas, not quality, keep proceedings loose, even silly, discourage negative comments
+4. Provocative training experiences
+5. Training, trips, conferences, celebrations, and retreats
+    - everybody relishes a chance to get out of the office
+    - when a team is forming, it makes a good business sense to fight for travel money to get team members out of office together
+    - adventure adds small amounts of constructive disorder

+## Chapter 38: Free Electrons

+Free electrons - workers having a strong role in choosing their own orbits.
+Positions with loosely stated responsibilities so that the individual has a strong say in defining the work.
+Companies profit from such people.

+Some individuals need to be left alone to work out some matters, or at least free to seek guidance if and when and from whomever he or she chooses.
+The mark of the best manager is an ability to single out the few key spirits who have the proper mix of perspective and maturity and then turn them loose.

+## Chapter 39: Holgar Dansk

+A single person acting alone is not likely to effect any meaningful change.
+But there is no need to act alone.
+When something is terribly out of kilter, it takes very little to raise people's consciousness of it.
+Then it is no longer you.
+It is everyone.

+It may be small voice saying: "This is unacceptable" -- people know it is true.
+Once it has been said out loud, they can;t ignore it any longer.

+Sociology matters more than technology or even money.
+It is supposed to be productive, satisfying fun to work.
+If it isn't, there is nothing else worth concerning on.
+Choose your terrain carefully, assemble your facts, and speak up.
+You can make a difference.